 |1 September and 31 December||Spring term - early January|

-Is my child eligible for 30 hours free childcare?
+When your child is eligible for 30 hours free childcare

 - Each parent earns on average a weekly minimum equivalent to 16 hours at national minimum wage or national living wage